robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 Languages:

-For hacking your perosnal toolset, not other main development.
+For hacking your personal toolset, not other main development.

 * Perl
 * Bourne Shell